abawer/MorphReuse/README.md

 - All layers are trained.

 **MorphReuse**
-- The convolutional extractor backcbone is trained.
+- The convolutional extractor backbone is trained.
 - The classifier is replaced by two shared MorphReuse layers with scaling adapters.
 - Only the shared core and extractor backbone is trained, adaptor weights are frozen.

 **LoRA**
-- The convolutional extractor backcbone is trained.
+- The convolutional extractor backbone is trained.
 - LoRA adapters are added to the classifier MLP.
 - Only LoRA layers are trained out of the MLP.